AdLucem/AdLucem.github.io/_posts/2018-04-15-dependency-chunking.md

 date: 2018-04-15
 ---

-So this is a bit of an odd problem, in that it doesn't usually show up
+So this is a bit of an odd problem, in that it doesn't usually show up in the standard leaderboard of NLP tasks.

 You have a sentence.
 You have a different sentence, with more or less the same meaning, and with similar syntactic structure, but most of your words/word groups are different.
 Say, "That man was sesquipedally loquacious", and "That there man, 'e was an eloquent bloviator".